 UK Research Organisations are required to undertake due diligence on international partners, whether because of funding terms and conditions, compliance with legislation or best practice.
 A due diligence exercise will identify any risks to the success of the research project and seek appropriate mitigations through partnership.

-If you are working with international partners please notify your department-aligned Pre-Award Coordinator or contact Joe Timlin, Research Delivery and Compliance Manager.
+If you are working with international partners, please notify your department-aligned Pre-Award Coordinator or contact Paul Smith, Research Delivery and Compliance Manager (paul.smith@northumbria.ac.uk).
 More information can be found on the Research and Innovations Services intranet pages.